-Prior to joining Dehns as a Technical Assistant in 2019, Hendrik worked in academic research and development at UCL developing reactor systems for the synthesis of nanomaterials used in point of care diagnostic medicine.
+Prior to joining Dehns as a Technical Assistant in 2019, Hendrik worked in academic research and development at UCL developing reactor systems for the synthesis of nanomaterials used in lateral flow tests for point of care diagnostics.

 Hendrik has particular experience with inventions in the fields of aerospace, oil and gas exploration, spectrometry, scientific instruments, telecommunications, antibacterial coatings, battery technology, consumer products, medical devices, heating, ventilation, and air conditioning (HVAC), paper products, robotics and smart devices.

 10 Salisbury Square